While your elderly parents may not already have health issues, it is never too early to be proactive about preventing chronic heart problems.

 By making some simple adjustments to everyday life, you can avoid the onset of long-term health problems and promote a healthy heart!

-If all the research and data out there on smoking isn’t enough to convince you this should: smoking increases your likelihood to develop heart complications in the future.
-It not only increases the risk for cardiovascular diseases, but can also affect your overall health.
+If all the research and data out there on smoking isn’t enough to convince you, this should: smoking increases your likelihood of developing heart complications in the future.
+It not only increases the risk for cardiovascular diseases but can also affect your overall health.
 By not smoking, your risk for heart attack can fall by fifty percent!

-Decrease your consumption of unhealthy foods, especially those that have high levels of fat or salt.
-Such foods are hard for your body to break down, and can cause your heart to work twice as hard leading to possible heart problems.
-Especially if your elderly loved one or family have a history of heart disease, high blood pressure, or high cholesterol it is important to eat healthy.
+Decrease your consumption of unhealthy foods, especially those with high fat or salt levels.
+Such foods are hard for your body to break down and can cause your heart to work twice as hard, leading to possible heart problems.
+Especially if your elderly loved one or family have a history of heart disease, high blood pressure, or high cholesterol, it is important to eat healthily.

-By making these three life adjustments, your elderly loved one will be well on their way to a healthy lifestyle and a heart healthy future.
-While it may be difficult at first, the long-term affects of making these adjustments will allow your elderly loved one to live longer and happier!
-Not only will the begin to feel more energized, but with proper exercise and diet can improve their health and begin to live a more active and health conscious lifestyle!
+By making these three life adjustments, your elderly loved one will be well on their way to a healthy lifestyle and a heart-healthy future.
+While it may be difficult at first, the long-term effects of making these adjustments will allow your elderly loved one to live longer and happier!
+Not only will they begin to feel more energized, but proper exercise and diet can improve their health and begin to live a more active and health-conscious lifestyle!